WICG/dbsc/DBSCE/Overview.md

 ##### Binding Statement

-Additonal to the _binding key_, the local key helper also generates a _binding statement_, a statement that asserts the binding key was generated on the same device as the device key.
+Additional to the _binding key_, the local key helper also generates a _binding statement_, a statement that asserts the binding key was generated on the same device as the device key.
 Details on how this statement is issued are out of scope for this document.
 However, the validation of the binding statement is a key building block of the DBSC(E) protocol.

 The validation of the _binding statement_ authenticates the device by using device ID to find the corresponding _attestation key_.
 The validation component verifies the _binding statement_, and it can understand that such a statement cannot be generated unless the private key resides in the same secure enclave when signed by the _attestation key_.
 Hence, a valid _binding statement_ means that both the _attestation key_ and the _binding key_ belong to the same device.